 NHP provide an important resource for WNV vaccine development due to the similarities of NHP and human immune response to this viral pathogen.
 This attribute allows direct comparisons of vaccine antigens, delivery systems and adjuvants that may predict the potency and specificity of responses and potential correlates of protection prior to the clinical development stage.
 Although NHP do not typically present with clinical signs of disease after experimental WNV infection, recent studies (B.E.
 Verstrepen et al. PLoS Neg Trop Dis 2014;8:e2797) have found that rhesus macaques and common marmosets are susceptible to infection with a virulent European strain of WNV (WNV-Ita09) and present with higher levels of viremia/RNAemia than that observed in previous studies that used the WNV-NY99 strain of virus.
 Both models of WNV infection are deserving of further study, especially in terms of testing the efficacy of future WNV vaccines and therapeutics.

-Pre-clinical development of a hydrogen peroxide-inactivated West Nile virus vaccine.
+Advanced oxidation technology for the development of a next-generationinactivated West Nile virus vaccine.

 April 10, 2015